AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/nft/Wizard/wizard.md

     * `transferOwnership()`
     * `owner()`

-Major diferences when compared with ERC721 are
+Major differences when compared with ERC721 are
 * `Metadata` trait brings possibility to define numerous attributes
-* `PSP34` trait brings collection_id() which can be used or ignered in contracts
+* `PSP34` trait brings collection_id() which can be used or ignored in contracts

 We could have used `Burnable` trait as well but for simplicity sake it is skipped in this tutorial since burning can be performed by sending a token to address 0x00.